yamin-shihab/study-notes/grade-8/science.md

     + The difference in level between a high tide and a low tide is called the tidal range.
     + Tides are controlled by the Earth, Sun, and Moon due to their gravitational pull.
     + The rotation of the Earth shifts where the tides take place throughout the day.
 + The broad, continuous movements of ocean water are called currents.
-They are driven by winds, flow in one direction, and connect one place with another.
+They're driven by winds, flow in one direction, and connect one place with another.
     + Winds travel in a clockwise direction in the Northern Hemisphere and counterclockwise in the Southern Hemisphere.
 Ocean currents move in the same way.
     + Three things influence the direction of winds and surface currents: the uneven heating of the atmosphere, the rotation of the Earth, and the continents.
         + Winds begin as a result of the uneven heating and pressure of the air.